ryanhunter1836/LED-Cube/README.md

-# LED-Cube
+3x3 LED cube that sits on a desk that displays patterns

-Arduino code for a desktop LED cube
+Includes LedCube class for driving the cube, and an example sketch to demonstrate the class in action.

-Includes LedCube class for driving the cube, and an example sketch to demonstrate the class in action
+The .ino makes use of the header and cpp files for the cube